Welcome to part 2 of my toxic church experience. If you are unfamiliar with the beginning, I suggest reading the first part.

 She was always busy.
 She never contacted me first.
 The only time I saw her was at church.
 And that bothered me a little bit, but I strived at being understanding.
 I once was a college student, I knew it wasn’t always easy.

-With them always being nice to me at church, but not acting on their words, their actions confused me, and hurt me deeply.
-Though, I will say, I was VERY sensitive about the whole experience because I had no one, and I don’t think the girls realized this about their actions.
+With them always being nice to me at church, but not acting on their words, their actions confused me and hurt me deeply.
+Though I will say, I was VERY sensitive to the whole experience because I had no one, and I don’t think the girls realized this about their actions.

 However, their actions reflected differently.

 I got the sense the church members were very big on charitable work and making a difference.
 Which, don’t get me wrong, this is good.
 Something as believers, we are called to do.
 But there was so much talk in the church about all the “good” being done.
 So much talk about physical decorations the church “needed” or “deserved” so that the house of God was presented well.

 There’s a reason why my blog is titled, Inside Cup.
 It isn’t about the physical appearance of anything.
 I was also having an issue with the constant talk of blessings, which I have a blog coming up discussing this further.
 But the constant talk of blessings focused so much on the individual.